Skip to content

 5. Reporting and Verification

-2. Your customers (Mercedes, Bosch and other large EU buyers) will request your emissions data to complete their own reports regardless of thresholds
+2. Your customers (Mercedes, Bosch and other large EU buyers) will request your emissions data to complete their own reports regardless of any importer-side exemption

 How Birasyo Maps to CBAM